carpentries-incubator/cwl-novice-tutorial/_episodes/04-reusing_tools.md

 ## Pre-written tool descriptions
 When you start a CWL workflow, it is recommended to check if there is already a CWL document available for the tools you want to use.
-[Bio-cwl-tools](https://github.com/common-workflow-library/bio-cwl-tools) is a library of CWL documents for biology/life-sciences related tools.
+[Bio-cwl-tools][bio-cwl-tools] is a library of CWL documents for biology/life-sciences related tools.

 The CWL documents of the previous steps were already provided for you, however, you can also find them in this library.
 In this episode you will use the bio-cwl-tools library to add the last step to the workflow.